 Most organizations, when considering transforming into a data-driven organization, fail to empower and align responsibilities with internal staff, stakeholders, and investors.
 The transformation should take place within the nature of business work that is related to data and analytics.
 The shift doesn’t happen overnight, and it requires an individual who focused on making it happen.
 The chief data officer is a suitable role to maximize the outcomes of data and analytics for any business.
 It doesn’t mean every company should adopt the CDO title, but every company should hold an internal or external enterprise help who can prioritize and take accountability to lead the business data and analytical strategies.

 What to expect from a CDO?

 - – Building state-of-art strategies to leverage the potential of data and analytics.

 - – Should drive data and analytics governance.

 - – Should empower data literacy among the workforce.

 - – Should drive the future of data-driven work culture.

 5. Put data into action to fill competency gaps

 Being a data-driven organization is a team sport and requires collaboration and effective and ongoing training programs to tackle futuristic challenges in uncertain times.
 And we hope this article has helped you in understanding the primary steps to transform a business into an intelligence business.
-If you resonate with our article, please share your insights with us.
+If you resonate with our article and want to know more, connect with us.